NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 # Compute gradient of the loss functions
 Loss.backward()

-# Pytorch will, by default, will calculate the gradients by considering every Tensor operation with requires_grad=True
+# Pytorch will, by default, calculate the gradients by considering every Tensor operation with requires_grad=True
 # But we don't want the weight update step to be used for gradient calculation
-# We do this be wrapping the update part in torch.no_grad()
+# We do this by wrapping the update part in torch.no_grad()
 with torch.no_grad():

   W1 -= learning_rate * W1.grad